 AMD turns the water a reddish brown in the main channel of Chartiers Creek in the lower Watershed

-The project is nearing completion, with the final report expected in January 2006.
-The biological condition of the main channel, public opinion of the project and the potential for industrial and commercial use of treated mine water are also factors to be considered.
-Along with other conservation activities in the watershed, this project will draw more attention to building new respect and value for restoring Chartiers Creek.
+Along with other conservation activities in the watershed, these projects will draw more attention to building new respect and value for restoring Chartiers Creek.
 The creek provides aquatic habitat, recreational opportunities such as canoeing, fishing, and wading, and is the source of water and sink for discharges for industries.
 It is the central component of trails and parks in the riparian corridor.